chenny408/whirlwind-unity-plugin/README.md

 <h2>Best Practices</h2>

 1. Do not leave the heater on for more than 40 seconds (to avoid overheating)
-2. Turn off fan before triggering burst
+2. Turn off fan *1 second* before triggering burst
-3. Wait at least *1.5 seconds* before turning on fan after burst event
+3. Wait at least *0.5 seconds* before turning on fan after burst event

 <h2>Variables</h2>
 **arduino**:  Returns the Arduino instance associated with the Vortx device